fbradyirl/webex_bot/README.md

 #### Breaking changes for the existing webex_bot based applications:

-* Supports is limited to only Python 3.10+ versions. webex_bot applications running on lower Python versions will have to adapt to this change in Python version requirement.
+* Support is limited to only Python 3.10+ versions. webex_bot applications running on lower Python versions will have to adapt to this change in Python version requirement.
 * Make the following code changes to your webex_bot application to adapt to ```webex_bot 0.6.0 version and upwards```.
 1. ***Mandatory step:*** Replace all imports from `webexteamssdk` to `webexpythonsdk`.
 For example:
 ```